edgedelta/docs/docs/configuration/outputs-archives.md

 > **Before you begin**
 >
 > Before you can create an output, you must have an account key.
-To learn more, review this [document from Microsoft](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal).
+>   * To learn more, review this [document from Microsoft](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal).

-In the Edge Delta Admin portal, in the visual editor, when you select **Azure Blob Storage** as the output type, the following fields will appear:
+Review the following parameters that you can configure in the Edge Delta Admin portal:

 | Parameter | Description | Required or Optional |
 | :--- | :--- | :--- |